A fibration theorem for collapsing sequences of Alexandrov spaces: Modification of Perelman's fibration theorem

 for $x\in B(p,\rho)$ and $\gamma\notin\Gamma_i(p)$ (we assume $B(p,\rho)\subset U$). \item $\tilde\angle A_{i\alpha}pA_{j\beta}>\pi/2-\delta$ for all $i\neq j$, $\alpha\in\Gamma_i(p)$, $\beta\in\Gamma_j(p)$. \item There exists a point $w=w(p)\in M$ such that $\tilde\angle A_{i\gamma}pw>\pi/2+\varepsilon$ for all $i$ and $\gamma\in\Gamma_i(p)$. \end{enumerate} \end{dfn}

 We have added the inequality \eqref{eq:nc} to the original definition.
-In particular, each $f_i$ is not necessarily defined by distance functions unlike $g_i$, and thus, it does not always have directional derivatives.
+In particular, each $f_i$ is not necessarily defined by distance functions unlike $g_i$ and does not always have directional derivatives.
 However, the inequality \eqref{eq:nc} guarantee that their difference quotients are almost equal.
-In the case $f_i\equiv g_i$, this definition coincide with the original one.
+In case $f_i\equiv g_i$, our definition coincides with the original one.
 Note that each $g_i$ is defined by $f_l$ ($1\le l\le i-1$) but not by $g_l$ (this is necessary to prove Proposition \ref{prop:per1} below).

-The main purpose of this section is to prove the following generalized fibration theorem:
+The purpose of this section is to prove the following generalized fibration theorem: